 - Semi sweet chocolate chips are folded into the frosting for a classic “mint chocolate chip” appearance.
 Plus–more chocolate!

-Pour the batter into a lined rectangular brownie pan.
+- Bake– Pour the batter into a parchment paper lined baking sheet.
 Bake for 20 minutes and let cool in the pan.

 Tips and Tricks